gvwilson/sdxpy/src/persist/index.md

 Consider the two lines of code below, which created the data structure shown in [%f persist-shared %].
-If we save this structure and then reload it using what we have built so far we will wind up with two copies of the list containing the string `"content"` instead of one.
+If we save this structure and then reload it using what we have built so far, we will wind up with two copies of the list containing the string `"content"` instead of one.
 This won't be a problem if we only ever read the reloaded data,